Key takeaways

 Why your home address is a problem

-When you use your home address as your business address, several things happen that most founders don't anticipate:
+Using your home address as your business address creates four problems most founders don't anticipate:

 It becomes publicly searchable.
 Business registrations are public records in most provinces.
 Your home address is now visible to anyone who looks up your business — competitors, clients, vendors, and anyone else.